-Young cancer survivor beats diagnosis and track and field records on path to the Rio 2016 Paralympic Games
+Young cancer survivor beats diagnosis and track and field records to the Rio 2016 Paralympic Games

 Lacey Henderson was just nine years old when her leg was amputated above the knee in a lifesaving measure after the diagnosis of a rare soft tissue tumor in her knee.
 It was a tough time for a young girl, but Lacey’s focus wasn’t on the negative.
 Instead, raised with the mindset that if you want something in life you’ll find a way to make it happen – no matter the odds against you – an energetic and active Lacey didn’t hesitate to take on the toughest of challenges, including highly competitive cheerleading in high school and at the college level for Denver University.